Archive-42/march2022-archive/_PAGES/pages/node-env-variables.md

 title: Node Export Module
 weight: 0
 excerpt: >-
   How to use the module.exports API to expose data to other files in your application, or to other applications as well
 seo:
-    title: 'module.exports API '
+  title: "module.exports API "
   description: |-
     When you want to import something you use

     const library = require('./library');
   robots: []
   extra:
-        - name: 'og:image'
+    - name: "og:image"
       value: images/cool-comet.png
       keyName: property
       relativeUrl: true
   type: stackbit_page_meta
 template: docs
 ---